 - Participates as a team member at staff interviews and provides input regarding the stability of client’s physical condition.

-- Is responsible for arranging clinic appointments, chest x-rays, laboratory work and other medication appointments, if ATP/CCP or WRS.
+- Responsible for arranging clinic appointments, chest x-rays, laboratory work and other medication appointments.

-- Makes arrangements for medical transfer of patients to other treatment facilities, as necessary, if ATP/CCP or WRS.
+- Makes arrangements for medical transfer of patients to other treatment facilities, as necessary.

 - Responds to inquiries, gives appropriate information and referrals, and documents, if necessary.